ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 The work was done using the energy_py wrapper around the Open AI gym **CartPole-v0** environment.
 CartPole is an environment I am familiar with and use to prove that an agent can learn a well formed reinforcement learning problem.

 The ideas behind documenting this debug process come from the blog post [Lessons Learned Reproducing a Deep Reinforcement Learning Paper](http://amid.fish/reproducing-deep-rl).
-The post reccomends keeping a detailled log of the debugging process.
+This excellent post reccomends keeping a detailled log of your debugging and also taking the time to form hypotheses about what might be wrong.

-Another purpose of this post is to show the logic behind a successful debugging, the kinds of silly errors that can eaisly be made and to show how CartPole often performs using DQN.
+This post shows the logic behind a successful debugging, the kinds of silly errors that can eaisly be made and to show how CartPole often performs using DQN.

 This is the third iteration of DQN that I've built - this one was significantly infulenced by the [Open AI baselines implementation of DQN](https://github.com/openai/baselines/tree/master/baselines/deepq).